planetrl/planetrl.github.io/draft.md

 <div class="figure">
 <video class="b-lazy" data-src="assets/mp4/planet_intro.mp4" type="video/mp4" autoplay muted playsinline loop style="display: block; width: 100%;" ></video>
 <figcaption>
-PlaNet learns a world model from image inputs only and successfully leverages it for planning in latent space.
+Figure 1: PlaNet learns a world model from image inputs only and successfully leverages it for planning in latent space.
 The agent solves a variety of image-based control tasks, competing with advanced model-free agents in terms of final performance while being 5000% more data efficient on average.
 </figcaption>
 </div>